JONATHANJ64/Java-Frameworks/README.md

 ##  **Part J:**
 #### **ValidDeletePart (DeletePartValidator):**
 Prevents parts from being deleted if they're associated with a product.
+Used in the Parts.Java file.

 #### **ValidEnufParts (EnufPartsValidator):**
 Prevents adding additional product inventory if there isn't enough associated parts inventory.